 8. What are your music plans for this year?
 For 5 years?
 (You told me about live shows - please include them into the answer!
 If you have any plans for particular festivals or collaborations with other musicians, please say about them too)

 There are some plans, yes.
 I will update all of my sounds so I can create some variations here and there.
 My music goes and is allowed to go where it wants to go.
 I have some old never published songs I'm gonna remake and there're a lot of new riffs too.
 Wait and see.

 I have a live set ready for action: 6 DreamSpy songs + 6 Basstor Ansgarius industrial rock vibe instrumental songs.
 There will be a one man studio live shoot soon (I will publish that on DreamSpy's YouTube channel) and of course it would be nice to do some live gigs somewhere with backing tracks.
 I haven't played my songs live for ten years now.

 9. What musicians (Finnish or foreigners) would you like to work with in the future?

 I don't have any plans to play with somebody.
 I'll continue in this way. :) But I hope to collaborate with some visual artists in the future.

-Music is not my only passion in life so I alternate where does my focus lie on.
+Music is not the only passion in my life so I alternate where my focus lies.
 That's why I seldom get bored or become too strained.
-I can plan and make preparations for long time in backround and wait for the right moment and final inspiration.
+I can plan and make preparations for a long time in the background and wait for the right moment and final inspiration.

 Trust yourself, learn from your faults and give it all you got, whatever you're doing.
 Be and feel yourself free.